tomtyiu/SentinelShieldAI/README.md

 # Documentation:

-This codes demonstrates a system for classifying user prompts and interacting with a large language model (LLM) while mitigating potential prompt injection attacks.
+This codes demonstrates a system for classifying user prompts and interacting with a large language model (LLM) while mitigating potential prompt injection attacks/ jailbreak and other malicious activities

 # Key Components: